- Handmade 100% woven silk

-Founded in 1986 shortly after Beard’s death, the James Beard Foundation is dedicated to celebrating, nurturing, and preserving America’s diverse culinary heritage and future.
-The foundation administers a number of diverse programs that include educational initiatives, food industry awards, scholarships to culinary schools, publications, chef advocacy training, all while maintaining the historic James Beard House in New York City’s Greenwich Village as a “performance space” for visiting chefs.
+Founded in 1986, shortly after Beard’s death, the James Beard Foundation is dedicated to celebrating, nurturing, and preserving America’s diverse culinary heritage and future.
+The foundation administers a number of diverse programs that include educational initiatives, food industry awards, scholarships to culinary schools, publications, and chef advocacy training, all while maintaining the historic James Beard House in New York City’s Greenwich Village as a “performance space” for visiting chefs.

 In September of 2012, the Foundation launched the Diplomatic Culinary Partnership with the U.S. Department of State’s Office of Protocol and helped create the American Chef Corps as a way to champion American chefs abroad, promote American food products, and foster an interest in culinary culture and history through international programs and initiative.

 With your purchase of a BowTie, you are not only raising awareness, but $10 will be donated to the James Beard Foundation.